 How to Roast a Chicken (step-by-step!)

 And while we’re at it, we’re going to make a complete and delicious meal, because there’s nothing worse than having one component of a meal but then needing to make something else.
 I’m all about making tasty dishes and meals without spending hours and hours in the kitchen.
-Although that is fun sometimes, I don’t know about you, but the majority of the time I like to spend time doing other things (like perhaps spending some quality time with family…or folding that laundry that has been piling up?
-Yeah I’ll take spending qt with family!)
-The beauty of this dish is that doesn’t take that long to prep or hands on time (about 10 minutes) and is one of those dishes that one can put together and then leave in the oven (while doing other afore mentioned other things).
+The beauty of this dish is that you can put together and then leave it in the oven.

-And if you have any chicken for leftovers, you can make this Farro Salad with Chicken from Rachel, I have already made it more than once and can tell you that it is ammmmazing!
+And if you have any chicken for leftovers, you can make this Farro Salad with Chicken from Rachel.
+I have already made it more than once and can tell you that it is amazing!
 Other good uses for this chicken would be chicken enchilada flatbread or chicken barley soup with kale and butternut squash.

 - 1 teaspoon salt